 Halogen Bulb has approximately 1000 to 5000 Hours of Lifespan

-Above data is valid when condition is good!
+Above data is valid when the condition is good!

 Last few years, LED performance has changed the lighting technology with its market.
-Because, Generating Electricity by using Oil, Gas, Coal is becoming expensive and it also creating bad impact in nature.
-In this post I will talk about the history of LED with the future of lighting technology.
+Because, Generating Electricity by using Oil, Gas, Coal is becoming expensive and it also creating bad impact on nature.
+In this post, I will talk about the history of LED with the future of lighting technology.

 History of LED Light:

 LEDs or Light Emitting Diodes are the first growing advancing lighting technologies that are available today.
 LED is famous for the highly efficient, long lasting and environmentally friendly.
-LED lighting technology takes more than 100 years to come this position.
-In the mean time lot of things happened in history that you may don’t know.
+LED lighting technology takes more than 100 years to come to this position.
+In the meantime a lot of things happened in history that you may don’t know.

 LED’s History Between 1900 to 1960:

-First in the year of 1907, A British experimenter in the Marconi Labs, Henry Joseph Round first time noticed that, when a potential of 10V is applied to carborundum (Silicon Carbide) crystal them it emits kind of yellowish light.
-After that it was first investigate and propose a working theory by Oleg Vladimirovich Losev and he was from Russia.
+First in the year of 1907, A British experimenter in the Marconi Labs, Henry Joseph Round first time noticed that when a potential of 10V is applied to carborundum (Silicon Carbide) crystal them it emits kind of yellowish light.
+After that, it was first investigated and propose a working theory by Oleg Vladimirovich Losev and he was from Russia.

 Then in the year of 1927, Oleg Losev published a paper “Luminous Carborundum Detector and Detection Effect and Oscillations with Crystals“.
 After for decades there was no progress was made for different reasons.